Ryan Ulyate

 SIGGRAPH 2018

-Judith Crow, David Bianciardi, Greg Hermanovic and I had a great panel discussion at the SIGGRAPH 2018 conference in Vancouver last August.
+Judith Crow, David Bianciardi, Greg Hermanovic and I had a great panel discussion at the SIGGRAPH 2018 conference in Vancouver.
 We discussed the Siggraph 98 Interactive Dance Club that we put together 20 years ago (a once-in-a lifetime event... well, at least in my lifetime!).
 For more info check out my S98 IDC page.